Stellar Archive

 /pitch

-Quantum data storage for secure, compact space mission information.
+Quantum data storage for space missions, ensuring secure information storage.

 /tldr

-- The document discusses the Stellar Archive project. - It aims to create a quantum-based data storage system for space missions. - The system will securely store critical data under extreme conditions.
+- Develop a quantum-based data storage system for space missions. - The system will securely store critical research data and mission logs. - It is designed to withstand harsh cosmic conditions while being compact and durable.

 Persona